 Here is where I am now:

-• 5+ years writing code — Started with Spring Boot and Angular at NCS.
-I was also recruited through LinkedIn to teach a part-time web developer course at Le Wagon Singapore
+- 5+ years writing code — started with Spring Boot and Angular at NCS.
+Later recruited through LinkedIn to teach a part-time web developer course at Le Wagon Singapore.

 This blog is my attempt to give back.
 I write from three perspectives: